innoq/architecture-antipatterns/case_studies/two_huge_domain_classes_represent_all_legal_forms_for_companies_unions_and_foundations.md

-# Two huge domain classes represent all legal forms for companies, unions and foundations
+# Two huge domain classes represent all legal forms for companies, unions and foundations ✅
-Author: Sven
+*Author: Sven*

 ## Name of the example:
 Flattening the Hierarchy